 Text

-In the HEAVY META series, the paintings bear resemblance to natural history prints of cabinets of curiosities, except the depicted objects are not representations of the observable natural world but rather archetypes that underlie it.
-The ‘natural curiosities’ are replaced with universal forms, the ‘substance’ of the objects, created by simple painterly movements.
-Applied by pouring, pressing or swiping the paint it leaves a trail, texture or pattern, reminiscent of natural structures.
-Also the compositions formed organically like a system or constellation, without a preconceived plan.
+In the Heavy Meta series Albers portrays natural elements and systems.
+The paintings bear resemblance to natural history prints and cabinets of curiosities, except the depicted objects are not representations of the observable natural world but rather archetypes that underlie it.
+The ‘natural curiosities’ are replaced with universal forms or structures, created by simple painterly movements.
+The paintings within this series she named Substance, after the philosophical concept common in ontology and metaphysics referring to what is permanent in the things that change.
+These universal underlying substances are created by pouring, pressing or swiping the paint on the canvas leaving a trail, texture or pattern, mimicking natural structures.
+The compositions formed organically like a system or constellation, without a preconceived plan.
 In this way the act of painting can be seen as a metaphor for the creation of nature itself.
 The objects lack a sense of scale and interchange between matter and energy, the physical and metaphysical.
-The series aims to not categorize, understand and control, but to celebrate the unknown, the complex and the mysterious.
+The series aims to not categorize, understand and control, but to celebrate the non-hierarchical, the entangled and the mysterious.

-Drawing inspiration from cosmology, astronomy, quantum physics and semiotics the series Fabric of Reality focusses on the universe and the way we study and picture her.
-The paintings don’t necessarily show the cosmic landscape as we would observe it through an optical telescope or camera, but can be understood as constructed landscapes.
+Drawing inspiration from cosmology, astronomy, quantum physics and semiotics, the series Fabric of Reality focuses on the universe and the way we study and picture her.
+The paintings don’t necessarily show the cosmic landscape as we would observe it directly or through an optical telescope, but can be understood as constructed landscapes composed of elements we know through scientific imagery.
 The basic structures for these landscapes are created by marbling, an age-old technique where the paint drifts on a water surface.
-This process gives space for the paint to generate patterns by alternating pulling and pushing forces.
-Around these marbled fields slightly metallic, hand drawn lines appear, forming a grid that is reminiscent of a woven fabric.
-This fabric holds different elements borrowed from scientific imagery, functioning as icons or symbols.
-They represent phenomena we encounter in space, from elementary particles to astronomical objects and cosmological structures, bringing together the very small and the very big.
-Most of the scientific images used portray phenomena, objects and events that are present in the cosmos but are either abstract or invisible to the naked eye.
-Questions that rose while working on the series were: are these reconstructions in a way more complete than optical observations, reaching to a deeper essence?
-Or are they creating a parallel reality of symbols and concepts, adding an extra layer?
-The paintings can be read as a representation of both: as a reference to the beautiful phenomena underlying the physical world as well as a visualization of human analysis and the difficult road towards clarification, forming a fabric of what together makes up our reality.
+This process gives space for the paint to generate patterns by alternating pulling and pushing liquids: nature’s forces at work on a small scale.
+Around these marbled fields slightly metallic, hand drawn lines appear.
+They form warped grids, reminding us of the depiction of the curvature of spacetime but also reminiscent of a woven fabric.
+This fabric holds different elements borrowed from scientific imagery used to portray phenomena we encounter in space, from elementary particles and electromagnetic radiation to astronomical objects and cosmological structures.
+Albers understands them as mediating objects between physical reality and our understanding.
+In that way they refer not only to the phenomena they depict, but also point towards ourselves as observing and image producing species.
+The paintings can be read as a representation of the complex phenomena underlying the physical world as well as a visualization of human analysis, constructing a fabric of what together makes up (a) reality.